kamil4kraken/tx/README.md

 Transactions are read from csv file using iterator by main thread and processed in shards (size = #cpu) using client_id as shard key.
 Worker threads receive transactions from channels and store account and transaction history/state in-memory.
 Transactions and accounts in this implementation are stored in simple hashmap (without persistence and without write-ahead logging #TODO).
 In-memory storage instance is per shard/thread (no locks are needed during transaction processing).
-Consistent hashing should be used (#TODO) to allow scale-up.